 2. Mental Flexibility

-With our brain wired for “web thinking” we are naturally gifted with mental flexibility … an essential ingredient needed in the dynamic, ever shifting, fast paced modern business environment.
+With our brain wired for “web-like thinking”, we are naturally gifted with mental flexibility … an essential ingredient needed in the dynamic, ever-shifting, fast paced modern business environment.
 Women have developed a gift for generating new ideas, creativity, ingenuity and imagination.

 3. Gifted with the power of language

-Women are born to talk and have developed the skill over many life times to use the power of language.
-We use it to influence and persuade action, to comfort those in need, educate and inform and to bring people together to collaborate and to sway minds and hearts.
+Women are born to talk and have developed the skill over many lifetimes to use the power of language.
+We use it to influence and persuade action, comfort those in need, educate and inform, bring people together to collaborate and sway minds and hearts.

 This power over language emerges early in childhood with girls learning to speak sooner than boys.
 Research has also shown that our aptitude with language is linked to our higher levels of oestrogen.